Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Insomniacs should also get into a regular morning exercise routine.
 Daily exercise is one of the best ways to treat insomnia.
 When combined with morning sunshine, the benefits are even more noticeable.
 Bright sunshine has been shown to induce sleep approximately twelve hours later.

 Many herbs can help insomniacs relax enough to fall asleep.
 Bee Balm, lemon balm, valerian, passionflower, St. John's wort, lavender, chamomile, California poppy, hops, rosemary, catnip, spearmint, and wild lettuce are the most well known.
+Also try marjoram essential oil in conjunction with aromatherapy.

 Sleeping with an herbal pillow is another natural remedy that may bring good results.
 Lavender, hops, and chamomile flowers can be stuffed into a small pillowcase and the fragrance will help aid relaxation throughout the night.